creekdrops/svelte-pocketbase/src/content/auth.md

 ---
-title: User
+title: Auth
 prevUrl: '/first-list-item'
 prevButton: 'First List Item'
+nextUrl: '/actions'
+nextButton: 'Actions'
 ---

 # { title }

 Need to show (or hide) certain parts of your UI based on a user's authentication status?
-Simply wrap any content you want to conditionally render with the `User` component, and it will only appear if there is a valid user object in the `authStore`.
+Simply wrap any content you want to conditionally render with the `Auth` component, and it will only appear if there is a valid user object in the `authStore`.

 If you want a fallback element for signed-out users?
 Just assign it to the `signedout` slot.